-- will be able to communicate mathematics to others. - will be able to apply mathematics to any area of study by modeling and solving problems using mathematical tools and technology and will be able to interpret the results.

-• will be able to evaluate the accuracy and appropriate use of mathematical statements in the media and in statistical reports.

-• will be able to write a convincing proof.

-• will be able to recognize a correct proof.
+- will be able to communicate mathematics to others. - will be able to apply mathematics to any area of study by modeling and solving problems using mathematical tools and technology and will be able to interpret the results. - will be able to evaluate the accuracy and appropriate use of mathematical statements in the media and in statistical reports. - will be able to write a convincing proof. - will be able to recognize a correct proof.

-The department's primary method of measuring student achievement levels is through the student's Portfolio in Mathematics.
-A rubric is used to measure the effectiveness of the department's efforts to enhance student achievement levels on each Student Learning Outcome as presented in the Portfolio.
+The department's primary method of measuring student achievement levels is through the Senior Seminar.
+A rubric is used to measure the effectiveness of the department's efforts to enhance student achievement levels on each Student Learning Outcome as presented in the Seminar.